puppetlabs/pupperware/README.md

 When you first start the Puppet Infrastructure, the stack will create a `volumes/` directory with a number of sub-directories to store the persistent data that should survive the restart of your infrastructure.
-This directory is created right next to the Docker Compose file and contains the following sub-directories:
+By default This directory is created right next to the Docker Compose file and contains the following sub-directories:

 * `code/`: the Puppet code directory.
 * `puppet/`: Puppet configuration files, including `puppet/ssl/` containing